Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Report to reception on each visit before using the facilities.

-- Exercise care, common sense and self preservation at all times.
+- Exercise due care, attention and self preservation at all times.

 - Report any problems with the facilities, equipment, or other climbers’ behaviour to a member of staff as soon as practically possible.